Raksha-Srinivasan/Browser-Clone/README.md

 2.The user sees the fetched information.

-Modules to be installed:
+<b>Modules to be installed:</b>

- 1. --pip install PyQt5--
+ 1. pip install PyQt5

- 2. --pip install PyQt5WebEngine--
+ 2. pip install PyQt5WebEngine